MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 - *Functional partitioning*: In this approach, the data or workload is divided based on the specific functions or operations that need to be performed.
 Each partition contains the data or components necessary for a specific function, enabling optimized processing and performance.

+#### Plan partitioning

-**Plan partitioning.** It's important to consider factors such as data distribution, query patterns, data growth, and system requirements when partitioning.
+It's important to consider factors such as data distribution, query patterns, data growth, and system requirements when partitioning.
 Proper planning and design are essential to help ensure the effectiveness of partitioning and maximize performance efficiency.
 If you address partitioning as an afterthought, it's more challenging because you already have a live system to maintain.
 You might need to change data access logic, distribute large quantities of data across partitions, and support continued usage during data distribution.

+#### Implement partitioning

-**Implement partitioning.** It's important to analyze the characteristics of your data, access patterns, concurrency requirements, and scalability goals when deciding which type of partitioning to use.
+It's important to analyze the characteristics of your data, access patterns, concurrency requirements, and scalability goals when deciding which type of partitioning to use.
 Each type of partitioning has its own advantages and considerations.
 Here are some factors to consider for each type of partitioning:

 - *Horizontal partitioning* is appropriate when you want to distribute the data across multiple resources or servers for better scalability and performance.
 It's effective when the workload can be parallelized and processed independently on each partition.
 Consider horizontal partitioning when multiple users or processes need to be able to access or update the dataset concurrently.